Maumagnaguagno/Locus/README.md

 ![Prometheus design](examples/Room/Prometheus_Room.png)

-We can now follow the specification to build the agents
+We can follow the specification to build the agents and the environment:
 - [Porter](examples/Room/porter.asl)
   ```
   +!locked(door)[ source(paranoid)     ] : ~locked(door) <-   lock.